Summary Guide forShipping, Receiving, and Traffic Clerks in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Shipping, Receiving, and Traffic Clerks in California is $31,304 annually, or $15.05 hourly.
+The median wage in 2016 for Shipping, Receiving, and Traffic Clerks in California was $31,304 annually, or $15.05 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Fringe benefits can include paid vacation, holidays, and sick leave; they may also receive group life, health, and dental insurance, and retirement benefits.
 Some employers offer Clerks stock purchase and profit sharing plans.